KeyanSong/431-2018/slides/class19/README.md

 Total              | 879 | 121 | 1000

 Under these assumptions, what do the 538 forecasts suggest about the chances of a Democratic House *and* a Republican Senate in 2019?

+**Post-class note**: In posting [538's final set of forecasts](https://fivethirtyeight.com/features/our-final-forecast-in-the-senate-house-and-gubernatorial-races/) (using the deluxe model, and some different assumptions) Nathaniel Rakich did this work, as well, and so their actual estimate is 67.9%, rather than 68.9% of House Dem, Senate Rep in 2019.
+That post is "[Our Final Forecast In The Senate, House And Gubernatorial Races](https://fivethirtyeight.com/features/our-final-forecast-in-the-senate-house-and-gubernatorial-races/)".

 ### Some Other Sites...